SFU-Archives/digital-transfer/procedures/standard-archives/02-transfer.md

 - `Transfer of control (legal)` = date Donation Agreement signed (private records); leave blank if unknown; leave blank for university records.
 - Click the `Register` button to create a new record and obtain the a new `Accession number` (in the form YYYY-NNN).

-## 2.3 Move the transfer package to the In Progress folder
-If it does not already exist, create a folder for the Accession in the `Transfers_InProgress` folder and move the transfer package here.
-- Use the `Accession number` you obtained in [step 2.2](2-2-create-an-accession-record) above.
-- Use the naming convention `ACNYYYY-NNN_CreatorName` for the Accession folder.
-- E.g. `ACN2020-045_AdBusters`

-The rationale for this step is to:
-- Ensure that the transfer package does not get lost or forgotten among the deposit folders.
-- Ensure that producers will not revise their transfers after deposit (producers do not have access to the `Transfers_InProgress` folder).

-## 2.4 Download a copy of the transfer package
+## 2.3 Download the transfer package
-Download a copy to your desktop for validation and analysis.
+Download a copy of the transfer package from SFU Vault to your desktop for validation and analysis.
-- It is possible to open and inspect the contents on SFU Vault, but you cannot run on Vault the various software tools needed in the [Validation phase](03-validation.md).
+- It is possible to open and inspect the contents on SFU Vault, but the various software tools used in the [Validation phase](03-validation.md) cannot be run on Vault.

-###### Last updated: Nov 23, 2020
+###### Last updated: Jan 6, 2021
 ###### [< Previous: Pre-Transfer](01-pre-transfer.md) `|` [Next: 3.
 Validation](03-validation.md)